vCloud-DFTBA/faythe/docs/autoscaling.md

 ### 3.2.
 The workflow

-> NOTE: When send a requst to Faythe, you might need a basic auth.
+> NOTE: When send a request to Faythe, you might need a basic auth.

 - Create Heat stack with AutoscalingGroup & ScalingPolicy.
 - Register your cloud with Faythe - a POST request with the following body.
 If you already register the cloud, skip this step